MegaPramuk/HCL-3DS/readme.md

 The game's originally done by E.Hashimoto (a.k.a.
 Buster).
-You can download the original game for the PC by clicking this [link](http://hp.vector.co.jp/authors/VA025956/)
+You can download some of his works under this [link](http://hp.vector.co.jp/authors/VA025956/).